chakri1804/My_Resume/resume_complier/markdown/resume.md

 2018
 :   **Summer Internship**; NemoCare (CFHE - IIT Hyderabad)

-    Took up an internship as an IoT developer.
+    Interned as an IoT developer.
 Worked on a module to collect and transmit health data of infants to a single hub

     Used Arduino IDE and open-source I2C libraries for the same